brajeshwar/brajeshwar.github.io/_posts/2004/2004-11-25-hungarian-notation-no-purpose-in-actionscript-20.md

----
-layout: post
-title: Hungarian Notation, No purpose in ActionScript 2.0?
+# Hungarian Notation, No purpose in ActionScript 2.0?
----

 [Hungarian Notation](http://ootips.org/hungarian-notation.html) is a naming convention invented by Charles Simonyi from Microsoft.
 Here, one writes things like m_nSize, hwndParent and lpszFile."